forwardemail/forwardemail.net/WEBSOCKET_IMPLEMENTATION.md

 1. **Authentication at Handshake**: Auth is mandatory and occurs during the HTTP upgrade.
 Unauthenticated clients are rejected before the WebSocket connection is formed.
 Both API Token (`?alias_id=` required) and Alias Password auth are supported.
 2. **Read-Only Channel**: The connection is strictly for server-to-client push.
 Any data messages received from a client are silently ignored.
-3. **Strict Channel Isolation**: The server maps connections to a specific `alias_id` upon authentication.
+3. **Strict Channel Isolation**: For alias-specific events, the server maps connections to a specific `alias_id` upon authentication.
 A client will only ever receive notifications for the alias it is subscribed to.
+Global events like `newRelease` are broadcast to all clients.
 4. **Rate Limiting & Connection Caps**: To prevent abuse, the server enforces a per-IP connection rate limit (30/minute), a per-alias connection limit (10), and a global connection limit (10,000).
 5. **Keep-Alive**: A 30-second ping/pong keep-alive mechanism terminates unresponsive or stale connections.